luhmann/daenen-react/README.md

+# DEPRECATED DO NOT USE: Curren project @ https://github.com/luhmann/daenen-next
-# Website for Softwarehaus Dänen4
+## Website for Softwarehaus Dänen4
 [![Build Status](https://travis-ci.org/luhmann/daenen-react.svg?branch=master)](https://travis-ci.org/luhmann/daenen-react)

 This is the small website for www.daenen4.de.
 It is a fully isomorphic/universal React-JS-App that runs on a NodeJS/Express-Stack